SIPP Pipe Lining Repair

 - Preparation for the application of the sprayed-on epoxy pipe lining.

 - Spray-on application of the epoxy pipe lining using state-of-the-art robotic rigs that are computer-controlled for more refined application and curing.

 - Final inspection and SIPP coating analysis.

 Once cured, the spray-applied epoxy pipe lining creates an internal seal that prevents leaks and helps protect against future corrosion and biological buildup in your water main.
 This extends the pipes’ service life, helps reduce the frequency of maintenance, and increases the flow capacity for greater system efficiency.

-SIPP technology can yield an estimated cost saving of around 20 to 30% when compared to direct replacement, where you dig up the entire length of the pipe that needs attention and replace it all.
+SIPP no dig pipe lining repair technology can yield an estimated cost saving of around 20 to 30% when compared to direct replacement - digging up the entire length of the pipe that needs attention and replacing it all.
 Another benefit that transcends cost: the ability to minimize inconvenience to consumers by relining water pipes rather than digging them up and replacing them.